Skip to content

 1. Embrace a centralized, easy-to-use system

 But it’s not just your customers that should benefit from being able to use their mobile devices.
-Staff also want to be able to assist guests, check their duties and manage their shifts on the go.
+Staff should also be able to assist guests, check their duties and manage their shifts on the go.
 If more of your guests are checking in online before arrival and using self-service kiosks, you don’t need your staff to be sat behind the front desk at all times.
-Equipping workers with mobile devices frees them up to perform different functions and deliver high service standards.
+Equipping workers with mobile devices frees them up to perform different tasks and deliver high service standards.
 Hotel receptionists can double as concierges, available to answer guests’ needs from wherever they are in the property.

 Mobile alerts can keep services running more smoothly too.
 If a guest suddenly requests housekeeping, all on-duty staff can be notified of the pending task on their mobile device until an available staff member accepts the alert.
 Not only could this mean that guests are tended to faster, but staff are empowered to manage their daily duties and ensure the workload is more evenly divided.

-3. Automate manual tasks
+3. Eliminate manual tasks with automation

-According to Hotel Tech Report, “automation, when thoughtfully applied to a hotel operation, can unlock more revenue, increase guest satisfaction, boost staff productivity and happiness, and generally make an operation run more smoothly and profitably.”
+According to Hotel Tech Report: “automation, when thoughtfully applied to a hotel operation, can unlock more revenue, increase guest satisfaction, boost staff productivity and happiness, and generally make an operation run more smoothly and profitably.”

 As hotels focus on streamlining their services and getting the most from their staff, many recognize the value of implementing centralized software to run their business.
 This technology is designed to empower rather than replace the people that make your business tick and, in turn, will transform your guest experience for the better.
 Need some help getting started?
 Contact us.